hemant224/DesignYourOwnAccesibilityTest/README.md

  yarn start
 ```

-Then, Enter the folder front and run commands:
+Then, enter the folder front and run commands:
 ```
  # Install dependencies for server
  yarn install